AnthonyGleason/Wheres-My-Package/README.md

 # Wheres-My-Package

-Where's My Package is a web application designed to help Arch Linux users search for packages on both regular and AUR repositories.
-With its user-friendly interface, Where's My Package makes it easy for users to find the packages they're looking for.
-The application seamlessly combines data from both the regular Arch package search API and the AUR package search API, providing comprehensive results for package searches.
-The layout is responsive across the entire web application and will automatically change between mobile, tablet and desktop modes depending on the users device.
+Where's My Package is a web application designed to help Arch Linux users search for software packages on both regular and AUR repositories.
+With its user-friendly interface, Where's My Package makes it easy for users to find the software they're looking for.
+The application seamlessly aggregates package data from both the Arch Linux package search API and the AUR package search API, providing comprehensive search results.

 Tech stack: I am using React.js, HTML, CSS and Javascript on the front-end.
 For the back-end I am using Node.js with Express hosted on Heroku.